 If you pass every stage, you then get your SAS beret and are put on one-year probation.

 Specialized training after selection

-Once the selection is completed the training does not stop there.
+Once the selection is completed, the training does not stop there.
 The soldiers are then sent to their respective troops, Mountain troop, Mobility troop, or Boat troop; this is done by whichever troop has openings.
-They then undergo Special training which includes, Parachuting (all SAS soldiers have to do this), medical training, advanced weapons training, etc…
+They then undergo Special training, including Parachuting (all SAS soldiers have to do this), medical training, advanced weapons training, etc…

 HALO (High Altitude, Low Opening) parachuting is the main technique taught.
 Over six weeks, they will jump about 40 times over Britain and France, from about 12000 Feet, advancing up to 25000 feet.
 Sounds simple enough?
 Well, try this then, during the first 12 seconds of the jump, you will drop 1480 Feet, reaching a terminal velocity of 120mph!

 As Peter Radcliffe explains in his book, “Eye of the storm,” it is tough to remain in the Starfish shape, thus being stable enough to deploy your parachute.
 Imagine driving your car at 120mph (192Kmh) and putting your hand out your window!
 Now imagine the effect on your whole body, where even the slightest movement will throw your body all over the place!

 Boat Troop does a lot of night navigation 25 miles out to sea on rubber Gemini’s.
 This, too, sounds easy enough, but spending up to 5 or 6 hours a night in the freezing seawater is not my idea of fun!
 However, the SAS must operate in any area, climate, and situation, whether in the desert or the freezing ocean.